oklai/koala/README.md

 ## Documents

-`koala` is build width `node-webkit` @ [https://github.com/rogerwang/node-webkit](https://github.com/rogerwang/node-webkit). you can create application from source.
+`koala` is build with `node-webkit` @ [https://github.com/rogerwang/node-webkit](https://github.com/rogerwang/node-webkit). you can create application from source.

 * [How to run app](https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps)
 * [How to package and distribute app](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps)